dynatrace-wwse/enablement-business-observability/lab-guide/content/07_bizevents_business_flow/01_bizevents_business_flow/index.md

 ### Conclusion

 We have completed the Business Flow configuration for the Astroshop `Order to Shipped` business process.
-The next section we will do data validation.
+The next section will validate the data.